jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 It describes the harmonic environment of the
 **I chord**.

-Since the Ionian mode is the major scale, it's the ultimate reference mode.
+As the major scale,
+it's the ultimate reference mode.
 All scales in Western music are implicitly compared against this mode, because it describes every major and perfect interval.
-Minor intervals can then be found one fret below the major ones.
+The minor intervals are then one fret below.

 Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.